 - Economics courses (College of Management)

-- Courses on the General Education Requirement (GER) or the General Education Plan (GEP) lists of humanities and social science courses
+- Courses on the General Education Plan (GEP) lists of humanities and social science courses

-- At least 3 of these 5 courses must be taught in the College of Humanities and Social Sciences (CHASS)
+- At least 3 of these 5 courses must be taught in the NCSU College of Humanities and Social Sciences (H&SS)

-- No more than 12 hours of concentration courses should consist of transfer credits.
+- No more than 12 hours of concentration courses should consist of external transfer credits.

-- At least 18 hours of concentration courses must be begun after the date when your application is approved.
+- At least 18 hours of concentration courses must be taken after you have begun the Self-Design application process.
 Students are encouraged to apply to the program as early as possible.

-- Students who use independent studies (except for the independent studies listed in number 7), special topics courses, internships, studios, and practicum courses must submit attachments to the application with a full description of these courses, explaining their relevance to the concentration.
+- Students who use independent studies (except for the independent studies listed in number 7), special topics courses, internships, and studio and practicum courses must submit attachments to the application with a full description of these courses, explaining their relevance to the concentration.

-- Of the 30 credit hours, 3 will consist of IDS 490, Interdisciplinary Methods and Issues, to be taken in the senior year.
-The 3-credit course will involve readings in interdisciplinary thought, service learning, a 30-hour service experience with a community partner, and a final presentation.
+- The concentration will include IDS 490, Interdisciplinary Methods and Issues, to be taken in the senior year.
+This 3-credit capstone course will involve readings in interdisciplinary thought, service learning, a 30-hour service experience with a community partner, and a final presentation.
+Please see the Self-Design FAQ page (question 7) for a more detailed description.

-- Students may not include in their Major concentration courses for which they do not have the prerequisites or any other necessary qualification to take the course, unless they submit written permission to take the course from the course instructor with their application package.
+- Students may not include concentration courses for which they do not have the prerequisites or any other necessary qualification to take the course, unless they submit written permission to take the course from the course instructor with their application package.

 - The concentration as approved by the Self-Design Major Committee is fixed.
-Substitutions are sometimes possible, but only if the request for the substitution and the reason for it are submitted in writing with the endorsement of the advisor prior to the time you begin the course.
+A substitution is sometimes possible, but only if the request for the substitution and the reason are submitted in writing with the endorsement of the faculty sponsor or Self-Design Coordinator/advisor prior to beginning the course.

-You must pass the courses in your concentration with the grade of C- or better, and the grade point average (GPA) of courses in your concentration must be 2.0 or better in order to graduate with a B.A. in Interdisciplinary Studies.
+You must pass each course in your concentration with the grade of C- or better, and the grade point average (GPA) of courses in your concentration must be a cumulative 2.0 or better in order to graduate with a B.A. or B.S. in Interdisciplinary Studies.

-In order to be admitted into the program you must have a GPA of 2.0 or better.
+In order to be admitted into the Self-Design program you must have a cumulative GPA of 2.0 or better for all of your NCSU coursework.

-The Self-Design Major program is one of the programs in the College of Humanities and Social Sciences (CHASS), so students in the program must meet all the general education requirements for CHASS Majors.
+The Self-Design Major program is one of the programs in the College of Humanities and Social Sciences (H&SS).
+Therefore, students in the program must meet all the general education requirements for H&SS Majors.

-Only one of the courses in the Self-Design Major concentration may also be counted as a course in a minor.
-Courses in the minor may count toward CHASS general education requirements or free electives.
+Only three of the courses in the Self-Design Major concentration may also count in another major's concentration or departmental requirements.
+Courses in the Self-Design Major concentration which may also count in an academic minor are typically limited to one or two courses, according to the restrictions of the specific minor.
+Courses in a minor may count toward general education requirements (GEP and H&SS) or free electives.

 The Self-Design Major Advisory Committee meets twice each semester.
-In order to have your application considered, you must submit it by the deadline set by the Committee.
+In order to have your application considered, you must submit it by one of the deadlines set by the Committee.

 For course registration and enrollment inquiries please contact Bruce Cheek, Student Services Specialist, Interdisciplinary Studies, Humanities and Social Sciences.

-The Interdisciplinary Studies Self-Design BS degree requires students to identify a 27-hour course concentration.
+The Interdisciplinary Studies Self-Design B.S. degree requires students to identify a 27-hour course concentration.
 This concentration will include at least two courses at the 400-level.
-We prefer that five of the courses in the concentration be offered by departments within the College of Humanities and Social Sciences.
+We prefer that five of the courses in the concentration be offered within the College of Humanities and Social Sciences.

-The BS degree also requires 15 hours of Advanced Science, Technology, and Society course work.
-These courses must underpin the concentration of the Self-Design BS degree.
+The B.S. degree also requires 15 credit hours of Advanced Science/Technology course work.
+For more information see the Advanced Science/Technology Requirement form, which is included with the Self-Design B.S. application.
+These courses must underpin the concentration of the Self-Design B.S. degree.

 Featured Content More